lady-h-world/My_Garden/reading_pages/Resplendent_Tree/semi_sup2.md

 #### Approach 1: Label Propagation
-Label Propagation will propagate labels to unlabeled data by assuming similar data points have same labels.
-The way it assigns labels to unlabeled data follows these steps:
+Label Propagation assigns labels to unlabeled data by assuming that similar data points share the same label.
+The process of labeling the unlabeled data involves the following steps:
-1. It creates a connected graph by drawing edges between data nodes. `n_neighbors` can limit the number of nodes you want to connect and therefore reduce the demanding resources from your machine, on the contrary, to build a fully connected graph, it will cost lots of computer resources.
+1. <b>Graph Construction</b>: It creates a connected graph by drawing edges between data nodes.
+You can limit the number of nodes each point connects to using the `n_neighbors` parameter, which reduces the computational resources required.
+Conversely, building a fully connected graph demands significantly more resources.
-2. On the graph, the edge between more similar nodes gets higher weight while the edge between less similar nodes gets lower weights.
-A larger weight allows the label to travel through easier so that the probability of propagating the label is higher.
+2. <b>Edge Weighting</b>: On this graph, edges between more similar nodes receive higher weights, while edges between less similar nodes receive lower weights.
+A higher weight makes it easier for a label to propagate, increasing the likelihood that it will spread to neighboring nodes.
-3. From each unlabeled node, performing random walk to find the probability distribution of reaching labeled nodes in order to decide which label has the highest probability.
-The random walk won't stop until reaching the convergence, such as all paths had been explored, or the probabilities of each possible label no longer change.
+3. <b>Random Walk</b>: For each unlabeled node, a random walk is performed to determine the probability distribution of reaching labeled nodes.
+This helps identify which label has the highest probability of being correct.
+The random walk continues until convergence is achieved, meaning either all paths have been explored or the probabilities of each possible label no longer change.

-Let's apply label propagation on our 90% masked data!
-Sklearn's label propagation supports 2 kernels, `knn` and `rbf`.
-The kernel is to measure the similarity between data points.
-KNN measures the similarity based on the number of neighbours while RBF measures the similarity based on distances.
+Let's apply Label Propagation to our dataset with 90% masked labels!
+Scikit-learn's Label Propagation algorithm supports two kernel options: `knn` and `rbf`.
+The kernel determines how similarity between data points is measured.
+The KNN kernel uses the number of neighbors to assess similarity, while the RBF kernel measures similarity based on distances.

 Here's how to apply label propagation with KNN kernel: